-On the household level, a more restrictive regulation - comprising a lower PV feed-in limit, fixed grid charges, a feed-in remuneration via market prices, and a self-consumption charge - leads to investments in substantially smaller photovoltaic and storage systems in the medium term.
-As compared to the relatively liberal regulation currently in place, storage installations in 2020 are negligible and installation sizes are still roughly one third smaller in 2030.
-However, in the longer run, this effect gradually diminishes and by 2040, self-consumption becomes profitable for most households despite the unfavorable regulation.
-This effect is, amongst others, driven by a cost decrease of photovoltaics and battery storage as well as an increase in retail electricity prices from 0.30 to 0.39 EUR/kWh (current regulation) and from 0.21 to 0.26 EUR/kWh (restrictive regulation).
-In terms of battery operation, we find a forecastbased dynamic strategy to align photovoltaic generation and battery charging significantly better than a default strategy following the sole objective of maximizing self-consumption.
-Importantly, if reasonably accurate forecasts on photovoltaic generation and electricity demand are available, the self-sufficiency of households would only marginally suffer from this dynamic strategy.
-However, driven by relatively high feed-in remuneration (0.07 EUR/kWh in 2050), households are likely to invest in large photovoltaic systems up to 10 kW_p, such that over 70% of photovoltaic generation are fed into the grid in summer regardless of the operational strategy of the battery.
+On the household level, a more restrictive regulation leads to investments in substantially smaller photovoltaic and storage systems in the medium term up to 2030.
+However, in the long run, this effect gradually diminishes and self-consumption becomes profitable for most households despite the unfavorable regulation.
+This effect is, amongst others, driven by decreasing cost of photovoltaics and battery storage as well as increasing retail electricity prices.
+In terms of battery operation, we find a forecast-based dynamic strategy to align photovoltaic generation and battery charging significantly better than a default strategy following the sole objective of maximizing self-consumption.
+Importantly, if reasonably accurate forecasts on photovoltaic generation and electricity demand are available, the self-sufficiency of households would only slightly suffer from this dynamic strategy.
+However, driven by relatively high feed-in remuneration, households are likely to invest in large photovoltaic systems, such that substantial amounts of photovoltaic generation are fed into the grid regardless of the operational strategy of the battery.

-Despite the strong impacts of residential battery storage on an individual household level, we find moderate impacts on the utilities' capacity expansion planning.
+Despite the strong impacts of residential battery storage on an individual household level, we find moderate system impacts.
 There are three major reasons for this result, all of which are related to our innovative modeling approach.
 Firstly, we apply a diffusion model leading to a gradual battery expansion over time, such that even by 2050, only a fraction of the households invests in photovoltaic and storage systems.
 Secondly, the diffusion process of the residential batteries also affects the electricity market simulation.
 Since the utilities plan their investments in multiple decision periods, lock-in effects may occur: if a certain amount of power plants is built at a time with little residential storage, it will remain in the system even if the residential storage capacity increases later on.
 Thirdly, other flexibility options like utility-scale storage and electricity exchange with the German neighboring countries have a tremendous balancing effect.
 Nevertheless, the positive impact of a dynamic operational strategy for the residential battery storages is also visible on the system level.
-The more system-friendly operation reduces the curtailment of renewables in Germany by some 10% and therefore contributes to a better system integration of residential photovoltaics than under the default operational strategy, where curtailment is reduced by less than 4%.
+The more system-friendly operation strongly reduces the curtailment of renewables and therefore contributes to a better system integration of residential photovoltaics.

 Our findings have important policy implications.
 Even if restrictive regulatory frameworks for self-consumption are set up, the diffusion of residential battery storage seems difficult to steer in the long term.
 However, on a system level, we find the way the residential batteries are operated to be more crucial than the amount of storage installed.
 Fortunately, relatively simple regulatory adjustments, such as a reduction of the maximum feed-in limit for residential photovoltaics, are suitable to incentivize a more system-friendly operation of the residential storages.
 Apart from the electricity market impact, the operational strategy of the residential batteries is also likely to have a substantial impact on the distribution grid level.
 This aspect should therefore be investigated in future research.
-Additionally, dynamic time-of-use tariffs could further incentivize a system-friendly operation of residential storage.
+Additionally, dynamic time-ofuse tariffs could further incentivize a system-friendly operation of residential storage.
 However, in the German context, this would probably require substantial changes to the current tariff design.
 This is because a large portion of the residential electricity prices does not origin from the wholesale cost of generation, but rather from a number of taxes and levies.
 Since these are currently static, there is only a small margin between high-price periods and low-price periods.
-Consequently, taxes and levies might need to be designed dynamically in order to increase the lever
+Consequently, taxes and levies might need to be designed dynamically in order to increase the lever.